natato/eShop-v2.01/README.md

 then copy the content of the sql file in the db sub directory.
 Run the sql queries to create the needed tables and load the data needed by the system.

-Step 2: Place the eshop directory with all its source code in you htdocs or public_html folder on your web server.
+Step 2: Place the eshop directory with all its source code in your htdocs or public_html folder on your web server.

 Step 3:Login using the default admin usernam and password.